mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 Take a look at the `resources.yaml` file in VSCode and see all the resources that Helm will install for you.
 If you want to learn more about each one look for the `kind:` line as each name next to it belongs to the resource name.
 This is useful in cases where the Helm client is no available in the machine that has access your Kubernetes cluster.

-You can install Helm in any a development machine, use `helm template` to create a single file with all the resources for the application and install it by just using `kubectl apply -f resources.yaml`.
+You can install Helm in any a development machine, use `helm template` to create a single file with all the resources for the application and install it by just using `kubectl apply -f resources.yaml` in the machine with the corresponding permissions.

 ### Going back to our installation with `values.yaml` file: